Wonderful service from start to finish.

 The most common type of private tenancy is the Assured Shorthold Tenancy (AST), which applies to most private home rental agreements undertaken after 1989.
 For termination of an AST the following steps must be followed:

 - Correct notice must be given to your tenant.
 The most common methods are via a Section 21 notice for eviction after the end of a fixed term, or a Section 8 notice for eviction because the terms of the tenancy have been broken.
-Find out more here about section 21 notices and how they could be invalid.

 - You must acquire a standard possession order from the courts.
 In making an order, the Court will specify the date on which the tenants are to vacate the property, failing which a landlord will be required to instruct the assistance of a bailiff.